pmudry/telegrambot_students/README.md

 mvn compile package
 ```

 should result in a runnable `JAR` file in the `target` directory.
-Voilà !
+Tada!

-⚠️ A word of caution though : please do not integrate the authentication token directly in your source code.
+A word of caution though ⚠️ : do not integrate the authentication token directly in your source code.
 A better way of integrating the token from outside the code is to set an environment variable and get it with a call to `System.getEnv(YOUR_ENV_VARIABLE)` where required.
 You have been warned !

 ## Demonstration of a full, running bot
 A more complete and running instance of the bot, based on this template, can be reached through https://telegram.me/HEI_ISCbot if you want to test it and if it's running.